3loop/loop-decoder/apps/docs/src/content/docs/welcome/overview.md

 See the Decoded Transaction section in our [playground](https://loop-decoder-web.vercel.app/) for transaction examples.

 The minimal configuration for the Transaction Decoder requires an RPC URL, ABIs, and contract metadata stores, which can be in-memory (see the [Data Store](/reference/data-store/) section).
 We also provide data loaders for popular APIs like Etherscan (see the full list in the [ABI Strategies](/reference/data-loaders/) section).
-These loaders request contract metadata and cache it in your specified store.
+These loaders fetch ABIs/metadata, cache results and negative lookups in your store, and avoid querying sources previously marked invalid for a key.
 The decoder supports RPCs with both Debug (Geth tracers) and Trace (OpenEthereum/Parity and Erigon tracers) APIs.

 ### Transaction Interpreter